kayaoguzhan2/Second-Order-Perturbation-Virtual-Excitations-of-Lithium-Atom-Iteration-Script/README.md

 This repository features a Python script designed to calculate the dynamical electron correlation energy of the Lithium atom ($Z=3$) ground state, utilizing Second-Order Perturbation Theory.
 Specifically, it evaluates the spatial transition integrals for single-electron virtual excitations ($2s \to 3s, 4s, 5s$, and $6s$) by applying the `scipy.integrate.dblquad` adaptive quadrature algorithm.

+## Adaptive Quadrature Algorithm

+The scipy.integrate.dblquad function utilizes an adaptive quadrature algorithm that dynamically refines its integration step size in regions where the mathematical function changes rapidly.
+This method was specifically chosen because it evaluates the entire spatial domain from zero to infinity, completely eliminating the truncation and discretization errors inherent to fixed-grid approaches.
+As a result, it seamlessly captures both the ultra-sharp probability density peak of the $1s$ core electron near the nucleus and the highly diffuse exponential tails of upper virtual orbitals simultaneously.

 ## Computational Approach

 This computational approach executes a double numerical integration across the entire spatial domain (from zero to infinity, `np.inf`), dynamically adjusting its mathematical step size to ensure a better precision.
 Consequently, it achieves high precision and accurately models complex quantum mechanical behaviors.
 These include effectively capturing the diffuse exponential tails of higher virtual states (such as the $6s$ orbital) alongside the highly concentrated probability density peak of the $1s$ core electron.